closemarketing/formscrm/readme.txt

 == Changelog ==
 = 3.15.1 =
 *  Added: Support to multiple feeds in GravityForms for Clientify.
+*  Fixed: Sometimes we were getting an error in the feed.

 = 3.15.0 =
 *  Added: New widget in GravityForms Entries to resend the lead to CRM.